 - Twitter was born in 2006

 Even crazier is the fact that online social networking has been around for more than 30 years.
-Check out this infographic by MarketingDirecto.com for neat facts about the past few decades of social media.
+Check out this infographic for neat facts about the past few decades of social media.

 At “The Evolving Social Media Landscape – Pay to Play” breakout session, we learned how to make our ad dollars go further.
 Given the many changes to the Facebook algorithm and the decline of organic reach, approximately 80% of posts are not seen!
 So how do we ensure our message is reaching our audience?
 Through very targeted and affordable social media advertising.
 When developing content, it must be engaging, measurable, and have a purpose.

 Another trend we must take into consideration when planning our social media strategies and advertising plans is the use of mobile.
 Mobile is taking over.
-Research shows that “57 percent of mobile users will abandon your website if it takes more than 3 seconds to load and 30 percent will abandon a purchase transaction if the shopping cart isn’t optimized for mobile devices.”
+Research by Google shows that 53% of mobile users will abandon your website if it takes more than three seconds to load.
+And 30% will abandon a purchase transaction if the shopping cart isn’t optimized for mobile devices.
 It’s time to invest in mobile and the first step you can take is to make sure your website is optimized for mobile usage.

 An afternoon session focused on the future of social media and interactive tech.
 How will virtual and augmented reality technologies impact social media and communications over the next 10 years?
 What’s the difference between the two?